wilsonmar/wilsonmar.github.io/_posts/2017-11-03-hashicorp-vault.md

 A <strong>Vault Agent</strong> is a client daemon that provides:

-   * Automatic authentication to Vault -- manage the token renewal process for locally-retrieved dynamic secrets.
+   * Automatic authentication to Vault -- manage the token renewal process for locally-retrieved <a href="#DynamicSecrets">dynamic secrets</a>.

    * Templating -- rendering of user supplied templates, using the token generated by the Auto-Auth step.